Here are the twists and turns in the Murdaugh murder case in S.C.

 Alex Murdaugh is indicted on murder charges.

-"Over the last 13 months, [South Carolina Law Enforcement Division] agents and our partners have worked day in and day out to build a case against the person responsible for the murders of Maggie and Paul and to exclude those who were not," said SLED Chief Mark Keel.
+"Over the last 13 months, SLED agents and our partners have worked day in and day out to build a case against the person responsible for the murders of Maggie and Paul and to exclude those who were not," said SLED Chief Mark Keel.
 "At no point did agents lose focus on this investigation.
 From the beginning I have been clear, the priority was to ensure justice was served.
 Today is one more step in a long process for justice for Maggie and Paul."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.